You are here

 In order to best support physical distancing needs, new and returning students’ arrival will be extended over the course of several days.
 Arrival will begin Sunday, August 9, and will continue through Saturday, August 15 for new students and Monday, August 17 for returning students.
 All students will be required to sign up for a check-in appointment.
 Students will be receiving detailed information about scheduling their arrival appointment and logistics of arrival in mid-July.

-Upon checking in, students will receive a temporary unloading permit that will allow them to park in designated unloading zones for two hours.
+Upon checking in, students will receive a temporary unloading permit that will allow them to park in designated unloading zones for one hour.
 Students may bring up to two guests to assist them with moving into their residence halls.
 All students and their guests are required to wear face masks in the parking lots and while in the residence hall buildings.
 Unfortunately, this year there will be no move-in-crew volunteers to assist with arrival.
 While a limited number of move-in carts will be provided, we encourage families to bring their own dollies if possible.
 A variety of physical distancing measures have been taken to make move-in a successful and safe process.
 We ask that students and their guests follow all provided measures at all times.

 Residential Life has taken measures to reduce the density of each residence hall.
 More than 300 single rooms have been identified for incoming first-year students.
 All first-year students should have received an email for additional information on how to select a single room.